1. A Simple Meditation

 As you are writing, you may find the thoughts stop.
 No problem, keep writing, “I don’t know what to write” until the thoughts invariably start again.

 Continuous writing can often reveal buried feelings, thoughts, and past incidents.
-So if you start to get emotional, let them come up and allow yourself feel.
+So if you start to get emotional, let them come up and allow yourself to feel.
 Then write those feelings down as well.
 Freewriting is a tool to help you work through painful, traumatic, past events as you write and allow the emotions to move through you.

 Decide whether you would prefer to write in the morning or the evening.
 If you are often woken up by anxious thoughts in the night, then try writing before going to sleep to best empty your mind of any intrusive thoughts or ideas.
 You may find you get a better night’s sleep.